-Currently, I am a postdoctoral researcher at the University of Vienna, Austria, with a great interest in Human-Computer Interaction, music and design.
+Currently, I am a postdoctoral researcher at the University of Vienna, Austria, working in computer science, music and design.

 My research is motivated by human-centred computing, studying user experiences, design thinking, art-based research approaches and HCI-related qualitative and quantitative methods.

-The topics of my scientific projects are: to study new ways of STEM education in schools and university teaching using electronic music instruments; to develop new instruments for musical expression; and finding concepts to create novel audience experiences in live music.
+The topics of my scientific projects are: to study new ways of STEM education in schools and university teaching using electronic music instruments; to design and evaluation information technology for music-related use cases and cultural applications; and to develop new instruments for musical expression and study novel audience experiences in live music.

 Previous affiliations and employees of my career path were: